vitessce/vitessceR/index.md

 * **Data preparation**

-  * Use our data conversion wrapper classes to process data stored in common single-cell file types including Seurat objects.
+  * Use data conversion functions from the `vitessceAnalysisR` package to process data stored in common single-cell data structures including Seurat objects.

 ## Installation